 Every foster family I spoke to explained that there is really no way to prepare yourself for reunification.
 Though you’re excited for the child, you’ll also likely grieve your own loss.

 Notes one foster mother, “One way I handle this is to remember that they needed you, your house, and your family for the amount of time that they were at your house.
 We try to work with the families and build relationships with them so that we can continue our relationship with the child after they are reunified.
-This doesn’t always work out, but staying connected helps.”
+This doesn’t always work out, but staying connected help.”

 Read this article that explains the bittersweet process that reunification is.